Structure, Perfect Divisibility and Coloring of ($P_2\cup P_4, C_3$)-Free Graphs: Proof of Theorem

 \begin{lemma} {\em \cite{CS2008}} If $G$ is a bull-free graph, then either $G$ has a homogeneous set or for every $v\in V(G)$, either $G[N(v)]$ is perfect or $G[M(v)]$ is perfect. \end{lemma}

 \textbf{{\em Proof of Theorems~\ref{perfectdivisible}:}} Let $G$ be a $(P_2\cup P_4, \text{bull})$-free graph.
 First, suppose $G$ is perfectly divisible.
-Since $F_1$ is not a perfectly divisible graph, it follows that $G$ cannot contain $F_1$.
+Since $F_1$ is not a perfectly divisible graph, it follows that $G$ is $F_1$-free.

-Now, assume $G$ does not contain $F_1$.
-To prove sufficiency, we need only to show that every $(P_2\cup P_4,F_1$, bull)-free graph is perfectly divisible.
-Suppose to its contrary that $G$ is a minimal nonperfectly divisible ($P_2\cup P_4$, bull, $F_1$)-free graph.
+Now, assume $G$ is $F_1$-free.
+To prove sufficiency, we need only to show that every $(P_2\cup P_4,F_1$, bull)-free graph is perfectly weight divisible.
+Suppose to the contrary that $G$ is a minimal nonperfectly weight divisible ($P_2\cup P_4$, bull, $F_1$)-free graph.
 Accroding to the minimality of $G$, we have $G$ must be connected.
 By Lemma~\ref{homogeneous},